RBradleyUT/Data-Analytics/README.md

 + A6 Segmentation (retail transactions and behavioral segmentation)
 ### Module 7: Use GitHub to Create Your Assignment Portfolio
 + List Your Data Analytics Skills

+### Final Project
++ Completed a final research project finding a link between obesity and SSA Benefits